6_Reglazing+Modernism.jpg

 Click here to visit the publisher’s preview page.

-The research underlying this book was developed trough a Mid-Career Fellowship awarded to Angel Ayón in 2015 by the James Marston Fitch Charitable Foundation.
+The research underlying this book was developed through a Mid-Career Fellowship awarded to Angel Ayón in 2015 by the James Marston Fitch Charitable Foundation.
 Generous support was provided by MHB, the Technical University of East Westphalia-Lippe (TH OWL), Tnemec and Kalam.

 Reglazing Modernism is available online!
 Click here to order it, or support your local neighborhood bookstore by purchasing it there.
 You can also get the e-book in both English and German!